-In addition to risk adjustment of indicators specific to a source area, the Framework will be adapted to specific commodities or products to allow for more details on issues related to a specific type of commodity or product.
-E.g. adaptation to cattle will be required before the Framework is applied to the evaluation of cattle production.
+In addition to risk adjustment of indicators specific to a source area, Preferred by Nature will develop guidance for specific commodities or products to allow for more details on issues related to a specific type of commodity or product.
+For example, a guidance to certification of cattle raising will enable focus on topics such as methane emissions and feed for cattle.

-Organisations verified by Preferred by Nature to address all the Framework criteria will be eligible to use the Preferred by Nature Seal and make related on-product and business-to-business claims.

-About Preferred by Nature
+Organisations certified by Preferred by Nature to address all the Framework criteria will be eligible to use the Preferred by Nature Seal, according to the requirements and rules in the Preferred by Nature Seal Use Policy.